BitBanknz/poloniex-api/README.md

 # poloniex-api
+Poloniex API

-Poloniex API using requests futures
+Extended to be asynchronous using requests futures

+Extended to include margin trading API